TaNviiR-RiiYaD/TaNviiR-RiiYaD/README.md

 ### I'm TaNviiR RiiYaD

 My Work was Study
-But now study is Off for Corona Viras
+But now study is Off for Corona Virus

 ### Now Trying to Learning python